-- Twenty airlift missions have brought relief for those struggling inside Ukraine.
+- Twenty-six airlift missions have brought relief for those struggling inside Ukraine.

 Willing to serve on a Disaster Assistance Response Team?
 Christian Medical and Non-Medical Staff Needed.

 If you are interested in joining our DART roster to be a part of these types of disaster responses, click here to apply.

 Samaritan’s Purse has served more than 4 million people throughout the first five months of this response.
 We have distributed over 21,000 metric tons of food within Ukraine in partnership with the local Church.
 Our water systems and newly constructed freshwater wells have provided more than 8.5 million liters of water to Ukrainians.
 Twenty-six airlift missions have brought relief to those struggling inside Ukraine.

 There are currently an estimated 7.28 million Ukrainian refugees across Europe.
 The task of meeting their needs is momentous and unique.
 Unlike many other crises, refugees fleeing into Europe have not primarily been hosted in large transit centers or camps.
 Instead, the Church has played a crucial role by housing Ukrainians in church buildings, homes, and Christian camps.
 As in Ukraine, where a network of church partners has been a critical component of our response, European churches have also rallied to meet urgent needs.
 These churches in Ukraine and Europe are part of Samaritan’s Purse International’s network across the continent.